Blocking sets, minimal codes and trifferent codes: Explicit constructions

 In Section~\ref{sec:upper} we constructed $s$-blocking sets by picking random $s$-dimensional subspaces through the origin in $\mathbb{F}_q^k$.
 However, for explicit constructions, we will pick $1$-dimensional subspaces as then we can use the connection to strong $(s - 1)$-blocking sets in PG$(k-1,q)$ outlined in Lemma~\ref{lem:equivalence_strong_affine}.
 If the strong $(s - 1)$-blocking set has size $m$, then the corresponding affine $s$-blocking set has size $(q - 1) m + 1$.
 For example, if $q > s(k - s)$, there exists an explicit construction of strong $(s - 1)$-blocking sets of size at most $(s(k - s) + 1) (q^s - 1)/(q - 1)$ in $\mathrm{PG}(k - 1, q)$~\cite{fancsali2016higgledy, guruswami2016explicit}, which we can use to give an explicit construction of affine $s$-blocking sets of size at most $(q^s - 1) s(k-s) + q^s$.
 While this is a good explicit construction, it requires the field to be large with respect to $k$ and $s$.
 We will focus on fixed $q, s$, and large $k$.

 The main focus of explicit constructions has been on the special case of strong $1$-blocking sets, as these objects are equivalent to minimal codes~\cite{ABNR2022}.
 An easy construction, known as the ``tetrahedron'', is as follows.
 Take the union of all lines joining pairs of $k$ points in general position to get a strong blocking set of size $\binom{k}{2}(q - 1) + k$ in $\mathrm{PG}(k - 1, q)$, and thus an affine $2$-blocking set of size $\binom{k}{2}(q - 1)^2 + k(q-1) + 1$ in $\mathbb{F}_q^k$.
 Note that the dependency on the dimension $k$ is quadratic in this construction.
 For $q = 2$, minimal codes are equivalent to intersecting codes, and thus we already have explicit constructions of strong blocking sets in $\mathbb{F}_2^k$ of size linear in $k$~\cite{cohen1994intersecting}.
-Recently, the first explicit construction of a strong blocking set of size linear in the dimension, for any fixed $q \geq 3$, was obtained by Bartoli and Borello~\cite[Corollary 3.3]{bartoli2021small}.
+Recently, an explicit construction of a strong blocking set of size linear in the dimension, for any fixed $q \geq 3$, was obtained by Bartoli and Borello~\cite[Corollary 3.3]{bartoli2021small}.
+The same construction also appears in an earlier work of Cohen, Mesnager and Randriam \cite{cohen2016yet}, and the main idea is to concatenate algebraic geometric codes with the simplex code.
 They proved that for every prime power $q$, there exists an infinite sequence of $k$'s such that there is an explicit construction of a strong blocking set in the projective space $\mathrm{PG}(k - 1, q)$ of size $\sim q^4 k/4$.
 The problem of giving an explicit construction which also has a linear dependence on $q$, has recently been solved in~\cite{abdn2022}.

 \begin{thm}[Alon, Bishnoi, Das, Neri 2023] There is an absolute constant $c$ such that for every prime power $q$ and $k$ large enough, there is an explicit construction of strong blocking sets in $\mathrm{PG}(k - 1, q)$ of size at most $c(q + 1)k$. \end{thm}